DHARPA-Project/web-components/docs-src/index.md

 <section class="columns">
   <div>

 `<dharpa-chord-diagram>` is just an HTML element.
-You can it anywhere you can use HTML!
+You can use it anywhere you can use HTML!

 ```html
 <dharpa-chord-diagram />
 ```

-Just add data to render and it is immediately updated.
+Just add data, and the diagram is immediately updated.

 ```js
 document.querySelector('dharpa-chord-diagram').data = mydata